isomerpages/nlb-biblioasia/_podcast/Episode 13/Transcript.md

 Cool.
 And which book is on your nightstand?

 Rachel
 I'm currently reading Daryl Qilin Yam's [<i>Lovelier, Lonelier</i>](https://eservice.nlb.gov.sg/item_holding.aspx?bid=205538575).
 And he's a local author, and the book's published by Epigram, I think.
 It's a contemporary novel about a group of friends and the way in which their lives intersect after the passing of a comet and unexpected comet in the sky.
 And it's sort of slightly surreal, slightly hallucinatory.
-It's hard to say what it's about, but essentially it is about friendship and love and the choices that that we make.
+It's hard to say what it's about, but essentially it is about friendship and love and the choices that we make.

 Gek Han
-Do you have a favorite genre?
+Do you have a favourite genre?

 Rachel
 No, I don't.
 I read very omnivorously.
 I have an affection for 19th century French novels, I would say.
 And this book was loosely based on the structure of the novel [<i>The Red and the Black</i>](https://eservice.nlb.gov.sg/item_holding.aspx?bid=14251420) by Stendhal, which is about a young French boy growing up in the countryside who wants to model his life on Napoleon.